-- Risk assessments & survey of members Owner with the way with the - Identify key policies - Are any missing?
+- Risk assessments & survey of members - What issues are important to members?

+Identify key policies

+- Are any missing?
 Are some falling short? - Is relevant training and monitoring in place? - Identify collective and individual issues - Take concerns to employer and suggest courses of action - TUC harmful work-related stress and enforcement